madaster/madaster.github.io/no/en/database.md

 ### BUTTONS - between the blue lines
 **DATABASE**
-- Edit database properties; change the name of the database and set whether this database should be set as default in the upload process;
+- Edit database properties; change the name of the database and set whether this database should be set as default in the upload process.
-- Add material; add a new material to this database;
+- Add material; add a new material to this database.
 - Add product; add a new product to this database.

 **USERS**